 South Tyneside paid tribute to the victims of the Srebrenica genocide this week with a special remembrance service to mark the UK National Memorial Day.

 This year marks the 27th anniversary of the atrocities in Bosnia and Herzegovina when the Bosnian Serb Army marched into Srebrenica and killed more than 8,000 Bosnian Muslim men and boys.

-The Mayor of South Tyneside, Councillor Norman Dick was joined by community representatives for a commemoration service, led by Father Michael Weymes, at South Shields Town Hall.
-The Leader of the Council, Councillor Iain Malcolm, gave a reading at the service and candles were lit in remembrance of the lives lost.
+The Mayor of South Tyneside, Councillor Pat Hay was joined by community representatives for a commemoration service, led by Rev Lesley Jones, at South Shields Town Hall.
+Candles were also lit in remembrance of the lives lost.

 The Mayor said: "Srebrenica Memorial Day is an opportunity to remind ourselves of how quickly hatred and division can take hold and that through our own behaviours and choices we all have the power to prevent the horrors of Srebrenica from being repeated.

 "Unfortunately, all communities are at risk of prejudice and intolerance.
 This year is particularly poignant due to the current situation in Ukraine.